laavanyebahl/speed-estimation-of-car-with-optical-flow/README.md

 # Early stopping

-I used the kears eraly stopping feature to stop the network when it starts overfirring.
+I used the keras eraly stopping feature to stop the network when it starts overfitting.
-I define the patience as 3.
-That means it looks for 3 more epochs for improvement in validationn loss other wise it stops the trainign if it does not improvve and saves the mode with the best validatoin loss.
+I define the patience as 2.
+That means it looks for 2 more epochs for improvement in validationn loss otherwise it stops the training if it does not improve and saves the model with the best validation loss.
 Here, the network is stopped at 13th epoch.

 # Output visualization
-We can see the optical glow overlayed on th prigin al video image  below.
+We can see the output video and the optical flow overlayed on the original video image  below.

 ![out](/output/out.gif)

 ![out_opt](/output/out_flow.gif)